Codecademy/docs/content/kotlin/concepts/objects/objects.md

   - 'paths/computer-science'
 ---

-In Kotlin there are two main statement types for the creation of class objects: expressions and declarations.
+In Kotlin there are two main statement types for the creation of class **objects**: expressions and declarations.

 ## Object Expressions